PhillHenry/accelerate_devops/hugo/content/blog/multi_million_dollar_memo.md

 In the world of knowledge workers, the correct approach is the very opposite.
 The Googles of this world have small, focused teams of highly competent (and highly paid) engineers.

 I probably lost half the British audience by mentioning APIs in my first paragraph.
+But if you're still here and want to know more about how your technology can best be managed, [contact us](/contact/).

 <div style="text-align: center;">
   <img src="/img/blog/broken_factory.jpg" alt="Description" />